Technigo/project-happy-thoughts/README.md

 # Happy Thoughts [View Live &#10555;](https://dontworry-behappy.netlify.app/)

-In this project I have created a "twitter-like" app which is fetching and posting data to an API, using useState and useEffect.
+In this project I have created a "twitter-like" app in React which is fetching and posting data to an API, using useState and useEffect.

 ## The problem